Thoughts on the Silence in Vienna

 A growl.

-Maybe he is just sitting there staring at the computer again.
+Maybe he's just sitting there staring at the computer again.
 Is he searching for silence on the net?

 Or for people who no longer exist?